- What is Business Aviation?

 - Products & Services

-There will be NO FAA E-STMP air traffic slot requirements for any of the Rocky Mountain Airports (including Aspen/ASE, Eagle/EGE and Rifle/RIL) for the 2013-2014 Holiday Season.
-In addition, parking reservations will also not be required but it is highly recommended that operators contact their FBO of choice prior to operation and provide arrival and departure details.
+There will, once again, be NO FAA E-STMP air traffic slot requirements for any of the Rocky Mountain airports (including Aspen/ASE, Eagle/EGE and Rifle/RIL) for the 2014-2015 holiday season.
+In addition, parking reservations will also not be required but, it is highly recommended that operators contact their FBO of choice prior to operation and provide arrival and departure details.

-Please note, although no FAA E-STMP air traffic slot reservations will be required during the holiday season, this will not create more capacity at any of these airports.
-The capacity at the airports is driven by weather conditions, aircraft parking availability, and arrival and departure demand throughout the day.
-There will be some days when demand will exceed capacity and the FAA will need to manage the demand utilizing a variety of traffic management initiatives (TMIs).
-These TMIs may include miles in trail, required routes, ground delay programs and ground stops.
+Please note, although no FAA E-STMP air traffic slots will be required during the holiday season, this will not create more capacity at any of these airports.
+The capacity at the airports is driven by weather conditions, aircraft parking availability and arrival and departure demand throughout the day.
+There will be some days when demand will exceed capacity, and the FAA will need to manage the demand utilizing a variety of traffic management initiatives (TMIs).
+These TMIs may include miles in trail, required routes, ground delay programs (GDP), ground stops, airspace flow programs (AFP) or collaborative trajectory options programs (CTOP).
 Operators should plan for the possibility of diversions as well.

 |Airport||Tower Hours of Operation||VFR||MVFR||IFR|